vbaliga/vbaliga.github.io/_posts/2019-05-12-sample-variance-distributions-ggridges.md

 ***So at small sample sizes, the means of sample variance are close to but overshoot our population variance, whereas the medians sharply underestimate population variance***.

 But at sample sizes over 45, means and medians of sample variance are nearly identical to the true population variance.
+It is roughly around that sample size where we see the sample variances start to show normal distributions.

+🐢